-Wesley’s virtual health program helps rural hospitals diagnose and treat strokes.
+Wesley’s virtual network program helps rural hospitals diagnose and treat strokes.

-The WesleyCare Virtual Health immediately brings neurologists experienced in stroke care to the bedside of patients in community hospitals that may not provide onsite specialty care physicians.
+The WesleyCare Virtual Network immediately brings neurologists experienced in stroke care to the bedside of patients in community hospitals that may not provide onsite specialty care physicians.

 - November - WCTN Welcomes Southwest Medical Center

 - October - Flu vaccine significantly reduces stroke risk